-Gofundme account nears $30K for cyclist injured in ‘All You Can Eat’ Century Ride in Madison County
+Cyclist injured in ‘All You Can Eat’ Century Ride in Madison County dies

-GURLEY, Ala. – A cyclist remains in critical condition following an accident during a large group ride in Madison County on September 17.
+GURLEY, Ala. – A cyclist who was recently badly hurt during a large group ride in Madison County has died.

 Alabama State Troopers are investigating the circumstances of what happened.
-WHNT News 19 spoke with a representative of the Spring City Cycling Club, who offered this statement:
+A few days after the accident, WHNT News 19 spoke with a representative of the Spring City Cycling Club, who offered this statement:

 Early in the ride, there was an accident involving a large group of riders.
 It appears a number of riders fell as a motor vehicle was passing in the opposite direction.
 It is unlikely that the motorist contributed to the cause of the accident.
 We understand the motorist was interviewed by law enforcement and that investigation by law enforcement is ongoing.
 Spring City Cycling Club is offering its resources to the investigating law enforcement agency for contacting witnesses for statements.
 No further statements about the cause of the accident will be made until the investigation is complete.